PaponAhasan/Android---Task-Manager-App/README.md

 adding/editing tasks.
 2. Use the MVVM (Model-View-ViewModel) architecture for organizing your code.
 3. Implement a local database to store tasks using the Room Persistence Library.
-4. The app should have the following features:
+4. The app have the following features:
   - Display a list of tasks with their names, due dates, and completion status.
   - Ability to add a new task with a name, description, and due date.
   - Ability to edit an existing task.
   - Ability to mark a task as completed and remove it from the list.
   - Set an alarm reminder when adding or updating a task.
 The alarm should trigger at the task's due date.
   - Cancel the alarm when deleting a task.

 ## Description